 Ptolemy's view is also mentioned there, who alleged the existence of two Midians, one to the south of the Sinai Peninsula and the other said to lie near Haqal and Maqna.
 The Midian which is shown in the maps of today is of much later origin.
 The original city was destroyed by an earthquake in the time of Shu'aib, who is known in the Bible by the name of Jethro and who then migrated and founded another city which he named Yathrib, and which is known as Madina today.
-In the Bible, the Midianites are shown to have descended from Midian, who was the son of Abraham from his third wife, Keturah.
-The At one place Jethro the priest is stated to be a Midianite at many places.
-Again, with reference to their nomadic way of life, they have been called Arabs in the Encyclopaedia Biblica, and it is said that the Midianites dwelt in the northern part of the Hijaz.
-It is stated as regards the second son of Midian that:
+In the Bible, the Midianites are shown to have descended from Midian, who was the son of Abraham from his third wife, Keturah.51 At one place Jethro the priest is stated to be a Midianite52 and at another, a Kenite.53 But these Midianites are called Ishmaelites at many places.54 Again, with reference to their nomadic way of life, they have been called Arabs in the Encyclopaedia Biblica,55 and it is stated as regards the second son of Midian that:

-"Another son of Midian in Genesis is named Epher, who is identified by Knobel with the tribe of Ghifar, which in the time of Muhammad had encampments near Madina."
-57
+"Another son of Midian in Genesis is named Epher, who is identified by Knobel with the tribe of Ghifar, which in the time of Muhammad had encampments near Madina."57